intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ## Introducing secondary dominant chords

-Secondary dominant chords share possibly the closest relationship to diatonic progressions and are an obvious starting point for studying chromatic harmony, because they are simply an elaboration of circle-of-fifths progressions.
-Let's begin looking at this by harmonizing the following progression in four-part harmony.
+Secondary dominant chords are a logical extension to diatonic progressions and an obvious starting point for studying chromatic harmony, because they are simply an elaboration of circle-of-fifths progressions.
+Let's begin by harmonizing the following progression in four-part harmony.
 Because it is full of root position triads, you will need to use multiple incomplete chords to use smooth voice-leading while avoiding errors.

 {% capture ex1 %}X:1
 T:A standard progression
 M:4/4
 L:1/2
 K:C
+Q:1/4=80
 V:1
 [cE] [c]| [d] [d]| [c2]|]
 V:2 clef=bass